 Knowing basic R platform and commands is required for the Boot Camp as noted in prerequisites above.
+This training will use RStudio Cloud.
 If you are new to R or need a refresher, you can review the below tutorials to be well prepared:

 If you have any specific questions about R and R studio in the context of the Epigenetics Boot Camp, please email us.

-Andres Cardenas, PhD, MPH, School of Public Health, University of California, Berkeley
+Anne Bozack, PhD, School of Public Health, University of California, Berkeley.

 Learn more about each instructor here.

 John Greally, DMed, PhD, Center for Epigenomics, Albert Einstein College of Medicine.
 Keynote Speaker, 2017-2022.

 Allan Just, PhD, Icahn School of Medicine at Mount Sinai.
 Instructor 2017-2020

 Chris Mason, PhD, Weill Cornell Medical College.
 Keynote Speaker, 2017.

 Cavin Ward-Caviness, PhD, Environmental Public Health Division, US Environmental Protection Agency.
 Instructor, 2017.